-Applications for the FREE Train-the-Trainer program, which begins in October, are now open!
+Applications for the FREE Train-the-Trainer program in July 2019 are now open!

 Health Action is partnering in the Sonoma Community Resilience Collaborative on a journey to restore healing and long-term resiliency in our communities in the aftermath of the October 2017 wildfires.
 People in Sonoma County continue to experience the effects of trauma and overwhelming stress, which can lead to many mental and physical health issues.

 The Collaborative will help our entire community develop the shared vision, skills, and connections that will enable us to truly rebuild our community "Sonoma Strong."

 This evidence-based program from the Center for Mind Body Medicine:

 - Addresses stress and challenges in personal communities, before they become more serious

 - Builds community capacity for ongoing healing and inclusive leadership